Omnibus-Type/Bahiana/Bahianita/README.md

 Licensed under the [*SIL Open Font License, 1.1*](http://scripts.sil.org/OFL); you may not use this file except in compliance with the License.

 ======
-## FONTLOG for the Bahiana fonts
+## FONTLOG for the Bahianita fonts

-This file provides detailed information on the Bahiana and Bahiana One font software.
+This file provides detailed information on the Bahianita font software.
-This information should be distributed along with the Bahiana fonts and any derivative works.
+This information should be distributed along with the Bahianita fonts and any derivative works.

-### Bahiana is a typeface family that supports Unicode language range:
+### Bahianita is a typeface family that supports Unicode language range:

 * Basic Latin 				  U+0020-U+007E
 * Latin-1 Supplement 		U+00A0-U+00FF